Puntland: Regions

-As stipulated in Article 3 of the Transitional Federal Charter of the Somali Republic, Puntland consists of the following claimed regions:
+As stipulated in Article 3 of the Transitional Constitution of the Puntland Regional Government of 2001, Puntland consists of the following claimed regions:

 Redistricting and border disputes

 In January 2009, the short-lived quasi-state of Maakhir was officially incorporated into Puntland.

-Control of the western Sool, Sanaag and Cayn (SSC) provinces is disputed with Somaliland.
+Control of the western Sool, Sanaag and Ayn (SSC) provinces is disputed with Somaliland.
+On 17 July 2025, the Puntland government reaffirmed that these regions remained under its governance, refusing to recognize the Khatumo administration until a consultative agreement can be reached.

 On 8 April 2013, the Puntland government announced the creation of a new region named Gardafuul.
 Carved out of the Bari region, it consists of three districts and has its capital at Aluula.
 Prior to naming this new region, the previous government of Puntland created three regions, all carved out of the existing regions: Karkaar was carved out of Bari, Haylaan out of Sanaag, and Ayn out of Togdheer region.